 Surrogacy is a type of child support that covers the medical and other care costs during pregnancy.
 These include prenatal vitamins, maternity clothes and medications for both mommy and baby.
 If you have visitation rights for half of the time or more, these costs would be split between both parents.

 These are just some types of child support that are available to parents with visitation rights.
 In addition, there is also spousal support, medical insurance and college costs if children choose not to attend a four-year university after graduation from high school.

 The amount of child support you receive depends on several different factors.
 These include:

 - The income of both parents

 - Whether the child has special needs as a result of medical conditions, injuries or disabilities

 In some cases, your particular situation might be taken into account as well.
 For example, if there was abuse during the marriage or if one of you served jail time for a crime, this would be taken into account when determining the amount of child support awarded.

 The main thing to keep in mind regarding how much child support you receive is that it does not impact your visitation rights.
 The only exception here is if there are charges of domestic violence, sexual abuse or criminal activity involved.
 Otherwise, you are still entitled to see your kids even if the other parent is not making child support payments at all.

-Knowing how much child support you should receive is very important.
+Knowing how much support you should receive is very important.
 You can speak to a legal professional about your particular situation if any changes might need to be made.

 It’s also best to not forget the most important thing: spending time with your children and getting along as co-parents no matter what happens between you and the other parent.
-This is the essential part of child support.
+This is the essential part of support.